Nervosys/Botnix/docs/using/overlays.chapter.md

 1. First, if an [`overlays` argument](#sec-overlays-argument) to the Botpkgs function itself is given, then that is used and no path lookup will be performed.

-2. Otherwise, if the Nix path entry `<nixpkgs-overlays>` exists, we look for overlays at that path, as described below.
+2. Otherwise, if the Nix path entry `<botpkgs-overlays>` exists, we look for overlays at that path, as described below.

-    See the [section on `NIX_PATH`](https://nixos.org/manual/nix/stable/command-ref/env-common.html#env-NIX_PATH) in the Nix manual for more details on how to set a value for `<nixpkgs-overlays>.`
+    See the [section on `NIX_PATH`](https://nixos.org/manual/nix/stable/command-ref/env-common.html#env-NIX_PATH) in the Nix manual for more details on how to set a value for `<botpkgs-overlays>.`

-3. If one of `~/.config/nixpkgs/overlays.nix` and `~/.config/nixpkgs/overlays/` exists, then we look for overlays at that path, as described below.
+3. If one of `~/.config/botpkgs/overlays.nix` and `~/.config/botpkgs/overlays/` exists, then we look for overlays at that path, as described below.
 It is an error if both exist.

 If we are looking for overlays at a path, then there are two cases: